Speck of Chaos: Correlation Hole

-{\em Correlation Hole.--} The results above substantiate that the single-defect models are chaotic.
+The results above substantiate that the single-defect models are chaotic.
 But which dynamical manifestation of chaos do they exhibit and how does it depend on the defect amplitude and system size?
-To answer these questions, we study the survival probability,
+To answer these questions, we study the mean survival probability,